Florida's 21st congressional district

-Florida's 21st congressional district is a U.S. congressional district in the Treasure Coast.
+Florida's 21st congressional district is a U.S. congressional district on the Treasure Coast.
 In the 2020 redistricting cycle, the district was drawn as a successor to the previous 18th district and contains all of St. Lucie County and Martin County as well as the northeastern part of Palm Beach County, and includes Port St. Lucie, Fort Pierce, Stuart, Jupiter, and Palm Beach Gardens, as well as Treasure Coast International Airport.
 The previous iteration of the 21st district, which extended from Delray Beach to Palm Beach, was instead renamed the 22nd district.

 From 2003 to 2013, the 21st district was located in Miami-Dade County and included many of Miami's western suburbs, such as Hialeah, Olympia Heights and Cutler Bay.
 In December 2015, Florida underwent redistricting due to a Florida Supreme Court ruling.
 Much of the 21st district became the 22nd district and was pushed further into Broward County.
 In the process, it absorbed the part of Broward County that had previously been in the neighboring 22nd district, which had been renumbered the 21st.
 This came after the state supreme court urged the creation of one district covering most of Palm Beach County and another covering most of Broward County and a part of Palm Beach.

 The district was represented by Democrat Lois Frankel from 2017 until 2023.
 After redistricting, the district has been represented by Republican Brian Mast since 2023.

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: